 This B vitamin also has an inverse relationship with estrogen.
 If you are noticing symptoms of too much estrogen in your body, load up on B12 to help regulate your hormones.
 Shopping tip: As you pass the dairy case, pick up some milk, eggs, or yogurt to get enough B-12.

 Because hormones fluctuate wildly during menopause, the change involves symptoms of both high and low estrogen levels for many women.
-Click on the following link to learn more about estrogen imbalance.
+Click on the following link to learn more about estrogen levels.